 Of this kind of persecution Scripture says: All who wish to live a holy life in Christ Jesus suffer persecution.
 “All” sufffer persecution; there is no exception.
 Who can claim exemption if the Lord himself endured the testing of persecution?
 How many there are today who are secret martyrs for Christ, giving testimony to Jesus as Lord!
 The Apostle knew this kind of martyrdom, this faithful witnessing to Christ; he said: This is our boast, the testimony of our conscience.

 This excerpt from Ambrose’s exposition of psalm 118 (Cap.
-20, 43-45, 48; CSEL 62, 466-468) in the late 4th century is the earliest reference we have to the martyrdom of St. Sebastian, who was honored by a memorial day in the calendar of the Church of Milan in Ambrose’s time.
+20, 43-45, 48; CSEL 62, 466-468) in the late 4th century is the earliest reference we have to the martyrdom of St. Sebastian.
+Sebastian was honored by a memorial day in the calendar of the Church of Milan in Ambrose’s time (late fourth century).
 It appears in the office of readings for the Memorial of St. Sebastian on January 20.

 For more great resources on Christian Martyrdom and Martyrs, see the SAINTS & MARTYRS SECTION of the Crossroads Initiative Library.

-Banner/featured image Saint Sebastian by Andrea Mantegna.
+Banner/featured image of the martyrdom of Saint Sebastian by Andrea Mantegna.
 Public domain.